U.S. Open referee charged with killing husband with mug heads back to L.A

 Goodman faces a maximum sentence of life in prison.
 Prosecutors said they would ask for bail of $1 million.

-Oksenhendler criticized the Los Angeles Police Department for allowing Goodman to travel to New York before arresting her, requiring an extradition and bringing on media attention that he said could prejudice Goodman's defence.
+Oksenhendler criticized the Los Angeles Police Department for allowing Goodman to travel to New York before arresting her, requiring an extradition and bringing on media attention that he said could prejudice Goodman's defense.

 "I think what the LAPD did here was a little outrageous ...
 I think they were looking to generate some headlines out in L.A.," he said.